Welcome on board

-The Republic of Chile and its Navy, will be celebrating during 2018, different events:
+The Republic of Chile and its Navy, celebrated in 2018 different events:

-- The Chilean Navy, founded along with the Republic, will be celebrating her bicentennial.
+- The bicentennial of the Chilean Navy, founded along with the Republic.

-- Chile will also be celebrating the Bicentennial of the creation of its Naval Academy “Arturo Prat”, the Marine Corps, the Naval Commissary, the Supply Core and most importantly, its first organized Fleet set sail that year.
+- The Bicentennial of its Naval Academy “Arturo Prat”, the Marine Corps, the Naval Commissary, the Supply Core and most importantly, its first organized Fleet set sail that year.

-In consideration of the importance of the events that will be held, the Chilean Govern has determined that this challenge will be faced as a Country Project, committing all State agencies.
+In consideration of the importance of the events that would be held, the Chilean Government determined that the challenge would be faced as a Country Project, committing all State agencies.

 Apart from the following countries Argentina, Brazil, Colombia, Ecuador, México, Peru, Uruguay and Venezuela, other countries outside the region have also participated.The countries that participated but do not have tall ships are: Panamá, Curaçao and the Dominican Republic (though acquired one lately).

 VELAS LATINOAMERICA CURAÇAO 2018

-Curaçao is Port of Call of this Regatta.
+Curaçao was Port of Call of this Regatta.
 The event in Curaçao has taken place on Sunday 15, Monday 16 and Tuesday 17, July 2018.
 On Wednesday 18 the tall ships of the participating countries have left Curaçao and sailed to Cartagena (Colombia).